datanav/docs/configuration.rst

 writing entities into a internal dataset or a target system.

-Sinks can support batching by implementing specific methods and accumulating entites in a buffer before writing the batch.
+Sinks can support batching by implementing specific methods and accumulating entities in a buffer before writing the batch.
 The size of each batch can be specified using the ``batch_size`` property on the pipe.
 See the section on :ref:`batching <pipe_batching>` for more information.